 First and foremost, we want to remind you that the health - mental and physical - of you and your family should be at the fore right now.
 In many situations, it’s going to be impossible for all of the things that happen in non-crisis times to happen.
 That’s ok.
 Be gentle with yourself - these are exceptional times.

-That being said, structure and routine can actually reduce stress, especially for people with ADHD and/or autism.
+That being said, structure and routine can actually reduce stress, especially for people with ADHD and/or who are autistic.
 Planning a schedule in advance, aligning expectations within your family (ie. making sure everyone understands what the schedule means), and creating a visual schedule that everyone can follow along with can all help give your days structure and better ensure that everyone’s needs are met as best as possible.

 After you’ve created a day’s worth of activities, you can move on to saving routines.
 We always advise users to create a morning, evening, and weekday routine (that includes work and/or school related activities).
 Our web tool is completely free and you can create up to five calendars.
 Here’s what your child’s weekly schedule could look like:

 If you or one of your kids wants more active support, our app (available for all iOS and Android devices) allows you to follow along with what activity is happening at that particular moment, complete with a visual timeline and the opportunity for a short note.
 When an activity changes, you're notified via a notification and a vibration or a sound.
-Anyone can try out Tiimo for thirty days for free!
+Anyone can try out Tiimo for fourteen days for free!